Last Updated on June 22, 2026 by Daniel Globe

 Alaska Airlines Terminal at LAX

-On the mezzanine near Gate 64, the Alaska Lounge gives members and first-class passengers a calm place to recharge with free WiFi and snacks.
+On the mezzanine near Gate 64, the Alaska Lounge gives members and first-class passengers a calm place to recharge with free Wi-Fi and snacks.

-When you land later, baggage claim is on Level 1, with dedicated areas for claims 61, 62, and 63.
+When you land, baggage claim sits on Level 1, with dedicated areas for claims 61, 62, and 63.
+You’ll also find Starbucks and Hudson News nearby.

 Alaska Airlines Departures at Terminal 6

 If you’ve got time before boarding, the Alaska Lounge on the mezzanine near Gate 64 gives eligible members and first-class travelers a calm place to reset.
+Keep your boarding pass handy and head toward your gate early.

 Alaska Airlines Arrivals and Baggage Claim